api-platform/laravel-demo/.github/CONTRIBUTING.md

 * You add valid test cases.
 * Tests are green.
+* Code Quality and Standards Tools are passing successfully.
 * You make a PR on the related documentation in the [api-platform/docs](https://github.com/api-platform/docs) repository.
 * You make the PR on the same branch you based your changes on.
 If you see commits that you did not make in your PR, you're doing it wrong.